paco-sparta/documentation/content/en/integrations/rsyslog.md

     $WorkDirectory /var/spool/rsyslog
     ```

-2. Create a `/etc/rsyslog.d/datadog.conf` file.
+2. Create an `/etc/rsyslog.d/datadog.conf` file.

-3. Set the log files to monitor and configure the destination endpoint.
-Add the following in `/etc/rsyslog.d/datadog.conf`.
+3. In `/etc/rsyslog.d/datadog.conf`, add the following configuration.
+You must include a separate `Input` stanza for each log file you want to monitor:

     ```conf
     ## Input for FILE1